Skip Navigation or Skip to Content

 • Present the status of their team project

-The second in-person session, scheduled for April 17-22, 2023, in Pohnpei, is an in-depth case study of “Micro- Poly,” a fictional government facing a variety of challenges common to Pacific Island governments.
-Participant
+The second in-person session, scheduled for April 7-11, 2025, in the Republic of the Marshall Islands, focuses on an in-depth case study of “Micro-Poly,” a fictional government facing challenges common to Pacific island governments.
+Participants will:

-• Meet individually with instructors to update their ILDP
+• Meet individually with program advisors to update their ILDP.

-• Write a summary of what they have learned from their six leader interviews
+• Write a summary of what they have learned from leader interviews.

-The capstone session is a combination of guest speakers, topics of particular interest to the participant class, and a final presentation of team projects.
-It is a celebration of all that has been accomplished during the year.
-During the week participants will:
+The capstone session, scheduled for July 30-August 5, 2025, in the Republic of Palau, features guest speakers, topics of interest to the participant class, and a final presentation of team projects.
+During this session, participants will:

 • Present their final team project report to a panel of advisors, including representatives from the Department of Interior’s Office of Insular Affairs.